ATOMNFT/ESP32-S2-Mini-Marauder-Build/README.md

 - **Marauder files for S2 mini updated to v1.7.0**

-- **TX & RX pins defined to correct pins on S2 mini (Thanks to <a href=https://www.reddit.com/user/Ant966/>Danny-(Ant966)</a> & <a href=https://www.survivalhacking.it>SurvivalHacking</a> for providing your diagrams)**
+- **TX & RX pins defined to correct pins on S2 mini RX = GPIO17, TX = GPIO18
+(Thanks to <a href=https://www.reddit.com/user/Ant966/>Danny-(Ant966)</a> & <a href=https://www.survivalhacking.it>SurvivalHacking</a> for providing your diagrams)**